-- (3) Notwithstanding subsection (2), where the cause of the serious hardship is bankruptcy, serious illness or death, the Commissioner General may - (a) take steps preparatory to, or necessary, to initiate bankruptcy or winding up proceedings against the taxpayer; - (b) exercise any action under section 24 or all the rights and actions of the taxpayer or the executor or the heir or legatee of the taxpayer to recover any outstanding revenue; or - (c) take up proceedings relating to any transactions concluded by the taxpayer or the heir, legatee or executor, as the case may be, which constitute a fraud on the rights of the Commissioner General or to evade satisfaction of the outstanding revenue or to circumvent such satisfaction. - (4) A direction made under subsection (2) may be made by the Commissioner General on his own motion or on the request of a taxpayer.
+- (3) Notwithstanding subsection (2), where the cause of the serious hardship is bankruptcy, serious illness or death, the Commissioner General may - (a) take steps preparatory to, or necessary, to initiate bankruptcy or winding up proceedings against the taxpayer; - (b) exercise any action under section 24 or all the rights and actions of the taxpayer or the executor or the heir or legatee of the taxpayer to recover any outstanding revenue; or - (c) take up proceedings to any transactions concluded by the taxpayer or the heir, legatee or executor, as the case may be, which constitute a fraud on the rights of the Commissioner General or to evade satisfaction of the outstanding revenue or to circumvent such satisfaction. - (4) A direction made under subsection (2) may be made by the Commissioner General on his own motion or on the request of a taxpayer. - (5) The suspension period of the recovery of the outstanding revenue shall constitute an interruption to prescription period or time limitation period within which legal proceedings may be initiated or commenced against the taxpayer for the satisfaction or recovery of the outstanding revenue and such period shall be excluded in calculating the prescription period or time limitation period, as the case may be. - (6) The Commissioner General shall, before issuing a direction under subsection (2), carry out an assessment and prepare a report in terms of the provisions of subsection (7).

-- (5) The suspension period in the recovery of the outstanding revenue shall constitute an interruption to the prescription period or time limitation period within which legal proceedings may be initiated or commenced against the taxpayer for the satisfaction or recovery of the outstanding revenue and such period shall be excluded in calculating the prescription period or time limitation period, as the case may be. - (6) The Commissioner General shall, before issuing a direction under subsection (2), carry out an assessment and prepare a report in terms of the provisions of subsection (7). - (7) The report under subsection (6) shall include - (a) documentation of the history of the outstanding revenue; - (b) a breakdown of the outstanding revenue including penalties and interest; - (c) the period for which the outstanding revenue was unpaid; - (d) a statement as to whether the taxpayer is willing or has the capacity and means to pay the outstanding debt in instalments or to secure the satisfaction thereof; - (e) the steps taken to recover the outstanding revenue; - (f) in respect of serious hardship of the taxpayer - (i) the evidence of bankruptcy, serious illness, death or any other relevant matters in relation thereto or connected therewith;

-- (ii) any creditor of the taxpayer; - (iii) any property over which the taxpayer has ownership and any transaction or dealing with the property that has taken place during the prescription period and the nature and manner of such transaction or dealing; - (g) in respect of a deceased taxpayer - (i) the content and value, or an estimate of the value, of the estate or succession of the taxpayer; - (ii) the capacity or means of the heir, legatee or donnee to pay the outstanding revenue in full or in instalments or to secure the satisfaction thereof; - (iii) if the estate or succession of the deceased taxpayer has been distributed or not; - (h) in respect of an uneconomical debt, an assessment of the cost of recovery of the uneconomical debt; - (i) other factors that the Commissioner General reasonably believes would likely arise. - (8) The Commissioner General shall inform the taxpayer in writing of the direction made under subsection (2) and that the direction is subject to the provisions of subsections (5) and section 31C (1). - (9) The Commissioner General shall maintain records of all the outstanding revenue of which recovery has been suspended under this section, which shall contain -
+- (7) The report under subsection (6) shall include- - (a) documentation of the history of the outstanding revenue; - (b) a breakdown of the outstanding revenue including penalties and interest and the period for which the outstanding revenue was unpaid; - (c) if the taxpayer is willing or has the capacity and means to pay the outstanding debt in installment or to secure the satisfaction thereof; - (d) the steps taken to recover the outstanding revenue; - (e) in respect of serious hardship of the taxpayer- - (i) the details of the evidence of bankruptcy, serious illness, death or any other relevant matters in relation thereto or connected therewith; - (ii) any creditor of the taxpayer; - (iii) any property over which the taxpayer has ownership and any transaction or dealing that has taken place and the nature and manner of such transaction and dealing; - (f) in respect of a deceased taxpayer- - (i) the content and value or an estimate of the value of the estate or succession of the taxpayer; - (ii) the capacity or means of the heir, legatee or donnee to pay the outstanding revenue in full or in instalment or to secure the satisfaction thereof;